RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 As mentioned, **Checkpoints are not the only way to earn checks**.
 For example, you might earn Mastery on a Learning Target by doing two successful Checkpoint problems; or one Checkpoint problem and a video; or by using some AEP work followed by doing a Checkpoint problem successfully.
 You have options.
 However, to keep the logistics from being overwhelming, there are just a few restrictions on those options:

-1. No more than one check per week can be earned through oral exams, videos, and AEPs.
+1. *A Mastery rating must include at least one check earned through a Checkpoint problem or oral exam*.
+For example, you can't earn Mastery by doing two videos, or an AEP plus a video.
-2. Video submissions will need to adhere by standards of video creation that will be posted to the course website.
+2. *No more than one check per week can be earned through oral exams, videos, and AEPs*.
+A "week" for us is defined to be the time period from 12:01am ET on MOnda
-3. A Mastery rating
+3. Video submissions will need to adhere by standards of video creation that will be posted to the course website.